geopandas/geopandas/CONTRIBUTING.md

 where applicable.
 Please read the [pandas contributing guidelines](http://pandas.pydata.org/pandas-docs/stable/contributing.html).

 In particular, when submitting a pull request:

+- Install the requirements for the development environment (one can do this with either conda, and the environment.yml file, or pip, and the requirements-dev.txt file, and can use the pandas contributing guidelines as a guide).
 - All existing tests should pass.
 Please make sure that the test suite passes, both locally and on
   [Travis CI](https://travis-ci.org/geopandas/geopandas).
 Status on